pylayers/pylayers/_sources/modules/gis.layout.txt

         L.dumpw()

-The `.ini` file can be converted in a `.str2` format which is used for the C implementation of yhe ray tracing.
-This format is going to be deprecated.
+The `.ini` file can be converted in a `.str2` format which is used for the C implementation of the ray tracing.

 The `.str2` file is processed to generate a `.str` file which contains additional visibility relationships between vertices and edges.

+This format using '.str' and '.str2' is going to be deprecated and replaced gradually with only '.osm' and '.ini' file.
+It is still maintained to insure compatibility with a pre existing version of the tool written in C language.

 .. autoclass:: pylayers.gis.layout
     :members: